arunapiravi/CouchMetaSuite/README.md

     Updrunner                       ...Class that runs updates, updates upd-ratio number of items on (item-count + add-count)
-    Verification                    ...Retrieve Data and MetaData of all items from destination, repopulates destination's hashtable, and compares the
+    Verification                    ...Retrieve Data and MetaData of all items from destination, repopulate destination's hashtable, and compare source's
-                                       source's and destination's hashtables
+                                       and destination's hashtables

     Stronghold                      ...Stores attributes retrieved from test.properties, hashtables used in verification declared here